 Through challenging academics, real-world learning, and community engagement, our students discover their potential, develop persistence, and recognize the value of others.
 Our graduates are ready for the future they will create.

-What sets Franklin apart from local schools?
-Here are few highlights:
+What sets Franklin apart from other local schools?

 One of the most important factors contributing to student achievement is the relationship between the student and his/her teachers.
 Students learn best when they feel that someone knows and cares about them as individuals.
 Each student at Franklin is a member of a Crew.
 In Crew teachers and students develop strong relationships and practice skills for success.
 Crew curriculum includes topics like Growth Mindset, leadership, goal-setting, conflict-resolution, and service, as well as college and career exploration.